 - A physical therapist who is experienced in treating people with musculoskeletal injuries.
 Some physical therapists have a practice with an orthopedic or sports focus.

-The following articles provide some of the best scientific evidence related to physical therapy treatment of this condition.
-The articles report recent research and give an overview of the standards of practice both in the United States and internationally.
-The article titles are linked either to a PubMed* abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.
+The following resources offer some of the best scientific evidence related to physical therapy treatment for shoulder bursitis.
+They report recent research and provide information on the standards of practice in the United States and internationally.
+They link to a PubMed* abstract (which may offer free access to the full text) or other resources.
+You can read them to learn more or bring a copy to your health care provider.

 Michener LA, Walsworth MK, Burnet EN.
 Effectiveness of rehabilitation for patients with subacromial impingement syndrome: a systematic review.
 J Hand Ther.
 2004;17(2):152–164.
 Article Summary on PubMed.